 Nylon on the other hand offers you good UV protection.
 It is also ultra-light but stretches when wet.
 That being said, nylon hiking tents are expensive.

 Cotton is convenient with the best room climate and UV protection as well as tear resistance.
 But cotton is heavy, dries slowly when wet, and is expensive.

 Type of coating or impregnation

 For the coating, either polyurethane (PU) or silicone (SI) is used here.
 PU is cheap and allows seams to be glued.
 However, it is heavier and worse in terms of UV protection.
 SI is light, very tear-resistant, and UV-resistant.
 SI is more expensive and also does not allow seams to be glued.

 Caution: This does not apply to tents made of a cotton blend, polycotton or technical cotton.
 These must be very well coated.
 Otherwise, such a tent would not be waterproof.
 Cotton or cotton blends are more likely to be used in larger family tents than in backpacking tents for one or two people.
 Because cotton is quite heavy, a modern hiking tent should be as light as possible.

 Furthermore, the water column is only one point on the subject of water resistance.
 So don’t let yourself be blinded by a high rating.
 Rather, look at the workmanship or quality, material and coating.
 You are only safe from water ingress if all the other criteria are met.
 So carefully weigh the pros and cons when buying a tent.

 If you travel a lot with a tent, a double purchase is even worthwhile.
 A tent for dry areas with a better indoor climate and one for wet areas that “hold tight”.

-- Note: How waterproof a tent is not just determined by the water column.
+It’s important to note that a tent’s level of waterproofing isn’t solely determined by its water column rating.
 Rather, the density of your new trekking tent is determined by the four criteria mentioned:

 - Water column